 - Alexandre Gabriel – Master blender for Cognac Ferrand and Plantation Rums

 How’s that for a (rum) celebrity endorsement?
 Given the people involved, it’s obvious Plantation is targeting this as a mixing rum aimed squarely at the Tiki and tropical drink market.
 (And it will feature prominently in my next Minimalist Tiki refresh.)
 You can bet whatever nickels you have handy that it’ll be featured prominently at Latitude 29, Smuggler’s Cove, Trailer Happiness, Lost Lake, and Dirty Dick – all iconic bars in the Tiki world.
-Martin even alluded to the new rum via the #OFTD hashtag in his lengthy comment on my review of the new Smuggler’s Cove book.
+Martin even alluded to the new rum via the #OFTD hashtag in his lengthy comment on my Smuggler’s Cove book review.

 The label tasting notes say: “It bursts with caramel cream, chocolate, and vanilla notes.
 It continues on with cinnamon, raisins, nutmeg, oak, and molasses with smoky accents.”